bytecodealliance/wasmtime/docs/langref.rst

         The extended basic blocks which contain all the executable code in a function.
 The function body follows the function preamble.

-    intermediate language
-    IL
-        The language used to describe functions to Cretonne.
-This reference describes the syntax and semantics of the Cretonne IL.
-The IL has two
-        forms: Textual and an in-memory intermediate representation (:term:`IR`).

     intermediate representation
     IR
-        The in-memory representation of :term:`IL`.
-The data structures Cretonne uses to represent a program internally are called the intermediate representation.
-Cretonne's IR can be converted to text losslessly.
+        The language used to describe functions to Cretonne.
+This reference describes the syntax and semantics of Cretonne IR.
+The IR has two
+        forms: Textual, and an in-memory data structure.

     stack slot
         A fixed size memory allocation in the current function's activation